jchristopherinc/xkcd-936/README.md

 Use `-h` to list all Options

 * `-c` Count - Number of words per suggestion.
-Default - 4
+Default - `4`
 * `-d` Delimiter - String delimiter between words.
-Default \space
+Default - `\space`

 ## What's working?

-A very basic thing which will give you XKCD Style password
+Generates XKCD Style passwords.

+You can configure word count, add delimiters as of now.

 ## To-Do